charlottemcclintock/fetchJobs/README.md

 # fetchJobs

-scraping jobs for exploration of opporunities
+scraping jobs to explore opportunities

 using:

 - beautiful soup, selenium to parse html
-- cron to schedule weekly refresh
+- cron to schedule refresh cadence
 - PostgreSQL database for storage